-1. Sexual harassment is defined as any unwelcome advances, unwelcome physical contact of a sexual nature, or unwelcome verbal or physical contact of a sexual nature" includes, but is not limited to, "the deliberate, repeated making of unsolicited gestures or comments," or the deliberate, repeated display of offensive, sexually graphic materials which is not necessary for school purposes.
+1. Sexual harassment is defined as any unwelcome advances, unwelcome physical contact of a sexual nature, or unwelcome verbal or physical conduct of a sexual nature.
+"Unwelcome verbal or physical contact of a sexual nature" includes, but is not limited to, "the deliberate, repeated making of unsolicited gestures or comments," or the deliberate, repeated display of offensive, sexually graphic materials which is not necessary for school purposes.